tonethar/IGME-330-Master/notes/demo-revealing-module-pattern.md

    ...
 ```

-- and be sure to delete the "Iffy" code off of the "end" of **main.js** as well
+- and be sure to delete the `app` global declaration from the top, and the "Iffy" code off of the "end" of **main.js** as well
 - note that here we are now passing in and creating both `utilities` AND `sprites` local variables for the main module
 - go ahead and delete the two references to `app` in the main module, and call the local variables instead